PeterZerlauth/Tc3_Component/README.md

 ## Scrennshots

 ## Info
+In general i made a lot of progress and the concept is working quite stable.
 Project is still under heavy development, and without any warenty!
 There is still a lot of work to do, if sombody have ideas, contributors are welcome!